A software package for the analysis of dynamic measurements

 - Extension to more complex noise and uncertainty models

-If you publish results obtained with the help of PyDynamic, please cite
+If you publish results obtained with the help of PyDynamic, please use the above linked Zenodo DOI for the code itself or cite

 Sascha Eichstädt, Clemens Elster, Ian M. Smith, and Trevor J. Esward Evaluation of dynamic measurement uncertainty – an open-source software package to bridge theory and practice J. Sens.
 Sens.
 Syst., 6, 97-105, 2017, DOI: 10.5194/jsss-6-97-2017